Azure/modern-web-app-pattern-dotnet/isolated-deployment.md

 ## Steps to deploy the reference implementation

 For users familiar with the deployment process, you can use the following list of the deployments commands as a quick reference.
-The commands assume you have selected a suitable subscription and have logged into both the Azure Developer CLI and a pwsh AzContext:
+The commands assume you have selected a suitable subscription and have logged into both the [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/reference#azd-auth-login) and a PowerShell 7+ [AzContext](https://learn.microsoft.com/powershell/azure/authenticate-interactive):

 ```shell
 git clone https://github.com/Azure/modern-web-app-pattern-dotnet.git